mcfoxlegacy/ransack_advanced_search/README.md

   </body>
 </html>
 ```
-In the view that you want the advanced search views, insert the following:
+In the view that you want the advanced search views you can choose betwenn quick_search and advanced_search views, so insert the following for advanced_search:

 ```ruby
   <%= render partial: 'ransack_advanced_search/advanced_search',